 Thanks for coming out to support the race.
 Volunteers are what make Grinduro happen

 The Grinduro course features a blend of pavement, dirt road, gravel road and singletrack.

 Be cool, have fun and enjoy the ride.
 Those are the rules!

 For those of you who need things spelled-out, here you have it…

-THE BEST BIKE: You can ride any type of pedal-driven bicycle (no electric-pedal assist!), although we recommend a cyclocross bike or mountain bike.
+THE BEST BIKE: You can ride any type of pedal-driven bicycle (no electric-pedal assist!), although we recommend a cyclocross bike or mountain bike for the Grinduro course.
 The ultimate setup is probably a disc brake-equipped cyclocross bike with fast-rolling, tubeless clincher tires.
+For the Grindurito, many suggested a mountain bike to better enjoy the semi-technical singletrack descent down Mount Hough Trail.
 Be prepared with at least two extra tubes, a multi-tool and mini-pump.

 A WORD OF WARNING: It’s rough in the Sierra Nevada Mountains.
 Seriously rough.
-On our recent course pre-ride we had nine flats in our small group, with one flat on a 4×4 Toyota truck and one on a Mercedes wagon.
+On a course pre-ride once, we had nine flats with one flat on a 4×4 Toyota truck and one on a Mercedes wagon.
 If you come out on your road bike with inner tubes in your tires, you’re almost guaranteed to end up finishing on foot, if at all.

 We’ll be at high elevation in the fall, so bring layers—ideally arm/leg warmers and a jacket—just in case weather rolls in.